keylimetoolbox/keylime-toolbox-export/README.md

 - `AWS_SECRET_ACCESS_KEY`  Your secret access key for AWS.

 Supply the AWS region of the S3 bucket you are using.
-This may be done through an evironment variable or a command-line option (--region).
+This may be done through an evironment variable or a command-line option (`--region`).

 - `AWS_REGION`             The AWS region where the S3 bucket is.

 # Usage

-Run the script providing the target bucket where you want the data written:
+Run the script providing the target bucket where you want to store the data:

 ```bash
 ./export-data target-bucket